ni/nidaqmx-python/README.rst

   >>> isinstance(phys_chan.ai_term_cfgs[0], Enum)
   True

+You can find more examples in `nidaqmx-python examples <https://github.com/ni/nidaqmx-python/tree/master/examples>`_.

 Bugs / Feature Requests
 =======================

 To report a bug or submit a feature request, please use the `GitHub issues page <https://github.com/ni/nidaqmx-python/issues>`_.

 Information to Include When Asking for Help